 Failure to report child abuse can result in criminal penalties.
 However, the related crime of child abuse is a much more serious charge.
 If a child is seriously injured or dies due to child abuse, the defendant may face felony child abuse charges, with the potential penalty of life in prison.

 Harming a child under the age of 16 is child abuse under Colorado law.6 Child abuse also includes putting a child into a potentially harmful situation, even if the child was never physically harmed.
-Under CRS 18-6-401, penalties for child abuse can range from 3 months in jail to life in prison.

 If you failed to report suspected child abuse, or have been accused of falsely accusing someone of abuse, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.